Introduction to Work at Height

 Definition & Scope of Work at Height (Chemical, Pharmaceutical & Petrochemical Industries)Definition

-Work at height is any task performed at a level where a person can fall and suffer injury
+Work at height is any task performed at above 1.8 meter level where a person can fall and suffer injury

 Includes working above ground, below ground, or near open edges